U.S. Evacuees Make It Stateside As Coronavirus Strands Cruise Ship Off Japan

 The cruise ship Diamond Princess now sits at anchor off the coast of Japan, where its thousands of passengers and crew have been placed under quarantine.
 A former passenger turned up in Hong Kong with a case of the virus, and Japanese health officials announced Wednesday that tests on the ship showed that at least 10 additional passengers and crew are sick with it.

-Katsunobu Katō told reporters that roughly another 250 passengers have been tested and are still awaiting their results.
+Katsunobu Katō told reporters that about another 250 passengers have been tested and are still awaiting their results.

 In Hong Kong, meanwhile, the former Diamond Princess passenger is just one of 21 confirmed cases as of Wednesday morning.
 One person so far has died.
-Carrie Lam, chief executive of the semi-autonomous region, announced that as of Saturday, all travelers from mainland China will be subject to a 14-day compulsory quarantine — roughly the virus' period of incubation.
+Carrie Lam, chief executive of the semiautonomous region, announced that as of Saturday, all travelers from mainland China will be subject to a 14-day compulsory quarantine — roughly the virus' period of incubation.

 "The situation has entered another critical stage," Lam said, according to the Hong Kong-based South China Morning Post.

 United Airlines announced Tuesday that it was suspending flights to Hong Kong over a 12-day period beginning Saturday.
-The airline is also one of several major American carriers to suspend service between the U.S. and China, partly due to the U.S. State Department's warnings against traveling to the country.
+The airline is also one of several major American carriers to suspend service between the U.S. and China, partly because of the U.S. State Department's warnings against traveling to the country.

 The quick-moving virus has not escaped the attention of President Trump, who mentioned efforts to contain the disease in his State of the Union address Tuesday night.